bzah/derdiedas/README.md

 # DerDieDas

+## Status

+Not even v0: don't use it.

 ## Goal
 Typical `derdiedas` apps are guessing games to learn the German articles for the nominative case.
 Here the goal is similar, we want to provide a CLI application where based on open data, we display